-I just did a post over at Uptake.com on the differences in hotel prices between big cities and smaller cities in the United States.
+I just did a post at a hotel blog on the differences in hotel prices between big cities and smaller cities in the United States.
 It’s easy to compare apples to apples in this country because the market is so dominated by chain hotels that don’t vary much.
 Sure, there are differences around the margins, but it’s hard to tell when you wake up in a Hilton or Courtyard by Marriott whether you’re in Albany or Anaheim.

 The differences can be pretty shocking.
 A Courtyard by Marriott standard room in Tampa is $109.
 In New York City it’s $409 for the same kind of room on the same weekend.
 A Hampton Inn room that’s $148 in Omaha is $405 in San Francisco.
 (Who’s paying that?!
 They need to learn how to use Hotwire.)